Updated: 14/08/2024

 Your website is like an office or a store, where clients or customers come to seek solution for their problem.
 It is your point of contact with your target audience.
-Therefore, it is important that your website is helpful in answering your user’s problems.
+Therefore, it is important that your web design is helpful in answering your user’s problems.
 To ensure that your website answer the problems of your users, you need to focus on all the aspects of a website.
 This includes content, navigation, structure and, particularly, website’s design.

 Web design is actually a pretty broad term.
 It consists of many elements, like color palette, logo, typography, images, animations, micro-interactions, and transitions.
 All these elements of web design contribute to the website’s experience, also called user experience.
 ISO 9241-210 Ergonomics of Human-System Interaction defines UX as: